wandb/docs/content/guides/models/registry/model_registry/model-management-concepts.md

 Model aliases are mutable strings that allow you to uniquely identify or reference a model version in your registered model with a semantically related identifier.
 You can only assign an alias to one version of a registered model.
 This is because an alias should refer to a unique version when used programmatically.
 It also allows aliases to be used to capture a model's state (champion, candidate, production).

-It is common practice to use aliases such as  "best", "latest", "production", or "staging" to mark model versions with special purposes.
+It is common practice to use aliases such as  `"best"`, `"latest"`, `"production"`, or `"staging"` to mark model versions with special purposes.

 For example, suppose you create a model and assign it a `"best"` alias.
 You can refer to that specific model with `run.use_model`